universal-ctags/ctags/docs/man/readtags.1.rst

 &-entry".

-The ``<or>`` operator is used to chain multiple expressions until one returns -1.
-For example, sort by input file names, then line numbers if in the same
+The ``<or>`` operator is used to chain multiple expressions until one returns -1 or 1.
+For example, sort by input file names, then line numbers if in the same file:
-file:

 .. code-block:: console